Zatnosk/Tarp.js/README.md

 tentjs
 ======
 A JavaScript client library for the Tent protocol.
+Not finished and not yet usable.
 ###Tent v0.3
 Considering that v0.3 of the Tent protocol is likely to be rolled out, before I get authorization working, there will be no updates before everything is refactored to run with v0.3